 - Drifting Out of Lane.
 There may be a designated lane for cyclists and pedestrians, but this doesn’t mean that all drivers will follow it.
 A driver may be trying to pass another car and misjudge their distance to the person in the non-motorist lane next to them and cause a collision.

 - Aggressive Driving.
 When drivers are aggressive, they may not properly share the road.
-This can be precarious for a pedestrian who is expecting to be given enough space to walk comfortably or cross when it’s legal to do so.
+This can be precarious for a walker who is expecting to be given enough space to walk comfortably or cross when it’s legal to do so.
 Drivers that are speeding may also be going too fast to notice other people walking on the road.

 Pedestrian Injuries Can Be Catastrophic